South-East Catchment and Waterways Bushfire Recovery Plan

 Project: The South-East Catchment and Waterways Recovery Plan guides ecological restoration activities for bushfire recovery.

-Funding: NSW Department of Planning, Industry and Environment (DPIE), under its Bushfire-Affected Coastal Waterways Program.
+Funding: NSW Department of Planning and Environment (DPE), under its Bushfire-Affected Coastal Waterways Program

 Eurobodalla, Shoalhaven and Bega councils engaged an independent consultant to prepare a Catchment and Waterways Bushfire Recovery Plan for south-east NSW.
 The objective of the plan is to prioritise high-risk sites for targeted ecological restoration activities to aid bushfire recovery and build environmental resilience.